-The Healthy Places Index is a project of the Public Health Alliance of Southern California, a coalition of the executive leadership of 10 local health departments in Southern California, representing more than 60% of the state’s population
+The Healthy Places Index® is a project of the Public Health Alliance of Southern California, a coalition of the executive leadership of 10 local health departments in Southern California, representing more than 60% of the state’s population

 The Public Health Alliance team developed the HPI.
-More information on team members can be
+More information on team members can be found on the Public Health Alliance website.

 The Public Health Alliance’s core team of expert data and technical staff received guidance from a large advisory committee comprised of epidemiologists and public health experts from across California.
+Meet the Steering Committee.

 The HPI is being used by local, regional, and state government agencies, as well as community groups across the state.
 The organizations listed below have used HPI successfully in their own work and endorse the tool for wider use.